MicahDerusha/prisma-example/processes/add-id-col.md

-ADDING A PK ID COL TO A TABLE
+ADDING A PRIMARY KEY ID COLUMN TO A TABLE

 - [ ] add this col to the table: `ID String? @default(nanoid(10))`
 - [ ] add this col to the audit table: `ID String?`